viniciusvasti/my-personal-website/posts/awesome-backend-part1-user-stories.md

 ---

 That's it for now.
-See you soon on next posts.
+See you soon on the next posts.

-See all posts series at <a className="text-slate-700 hover:text-blue-400" href="../posts/awesome-backend">Awesome Backend - High Available, robust, modern, backend architecture hands on</a>
+See all posts series at <a className="text-slate-700 hover:text-blue-400" href="../posts/awesome-backend">Awesome Backend - High Available, robust, modern, backend architecture hands-on</a>